Bea Alonzo

-Phylbert Angelli Ranollo Fagestrom (born October 17, 1987), known professionally as Bea Alonzo, is a Filipino actress.
-She is best known for playing dramatic roles in romantic drama films.
-Her notable films include The Mistress (2012), A Second Chance (2015) and The Love Affair (2015).
-Alonzo's films have grossed ₱3.15 billion, making her one of the highest-grossing Filipino box office stars of all time.
+Phylbert Angelli Escalante Ranollo-Co (born Phylbert Angelli Ranollo Fagestrom; October 17, 1987), known professionally as Bea Alonzo, is a Filipino actress.
+She is best known for her starring roles in romantic comedy and romance drama films, including One More Chance (2007), The Mistress (2012), Four Sisters and a Wedding (2013), A Second Chance (2015) and The Love Affair (2015).
+Alonzo's films have grossed ₱3.15 billion (more than US$50 million), making her one of the highest-grossing Filipino box office stars of all time.